Spatial transcriptomics: Stereo-seq(STOmics)

+Seq-Scope

+Seq-Scope uses an Illumina sequencing flow cell to generate a spatially indexed array of randomly barcoded DNA clusters.
+After the spatial barcodes are sequenced, the clusters are converted into oligo(dT)-containing RNA-capture sites.
+RNA released from an overlaid tissue section is captured and converted into cDNA, and transcript locations are assigned using the associated spatial barcodes.

+Pixel-seq

+Pixel-seq uses polony gels containing clonally amplified DNA barcodes as RNA-capture arrays.
+Barcode patterns can be copied to additional gels by enzymatic stamping.
+RNA from a tissue section is captured on the gel and converted into cDNA, and the associated barcodes are used to assign sequenced transcripts to spatial positions.

+Open-ST

+Open-ST uses repurposed Illumina sequencing flow cells to generate spatially barcoded RNA-capture arrays.
+Tissue sections are imaged on the arrays, permeabilized, and processed for sequencing.
+The method also includes procedures for constructing three-dimensional spatial transcriptomic maps from serial tissue sections.

+Nova-ST

+Nova-ST uses patterned Illumina NovaSeq flow cells to generate spatially indexed arrays of DNA clusters.
+The clusters are converted into RNA-capture sites and used to collect transcripts released from tissue sections, followed by library preparation, sequencing, and assignment of transcripts to their spatial barcodes.

 in silico construction

 Reconstruction using ISH

 in silico Spatial Reconstruction with ISH implies computational spatial reconstruction of cells' locations according to their expression profiles.
 Several similar methods of this principle exist.
 They co-analyze single-cell transcriptomics and available ISH-based gene expression atlases of the same cell type.
 Based on these data, cells are then assigned to their positions in the tissue.
 Obviously, this method is limited by the factor of availability of ISH references.
 Additionally, it becomes more complicated when assigning cells in complex tissues.
 This approach is not applicable for clinical samples due to the lack of paired references.
 Reported success rate for the exact allocation of cells in brain tissue was 81%.

 DistMap

 Mapping the transcriptome using the Distmap algorithm requires high-throughput single cell sequencing and an existing in situ hybridization atlas for the tissue of interest.
 The Distmap algorithm generates a virtual 3D model of the tissue of interest using the transcriptomes of sequenced cells and said reference atlas.
 The transcriptomes can be clustered into cell types using t-distributed stochastic neighbour embedding and mapped to the 3D model using virtual in situ hybridization.
 Essentially, this algorithm takes data generated from single cells in a dissociated tissue and is able to map individual transcripts to where the cell type exists in the tissue using virtual in situ hybridization.